The Blockchain Execution Dilemma: Optimizing Revenue XOR Fair Ordering: Performance Evaluation

-To determine the impact of fair ordering on performance, we conducted the sustained-congestion experiment under the fair ordering constraints.
-The results for the Sui dataset can be seen in Figure~\ref{Validator profit under heavy load Sui fair} and for the Ethereum-based one in Figure~\ref{Validator profit under heavy load ETH fair}.
+To evaluate the impact of fair ordering, we repeated the sustained-congestion experiment with fair-ordering constraints enabled.
+Figs.~\ref{Validator profit under heavy load Sui fair} and~\ref{Validator profit under heavy load ETH fair} respectively report the results for the Sui and for the Ethereum-based datasets.
 For both cases the fair variants of GP and GE10 produce the same results, suggesting that the fair ordering constraint does not leave sufficient room for reordering causally independent transactions, rendering the genetic algorithm ineffective.
-Additionally, this experiment highlights that under the sustained congestion, the addition of a fair ordering constraint reduces the profit by 50-60\%.
-We attribute this cost to the high rate of transaction interdependence in the dataset, as can be seen in Figure~\ref{SUI tx overlap}.
+Additionally, this experiment highlights that under sustained congestion, the addition of a fair ordering constraint reduces the profit by $50$ to $60$\%.
+We attribute this cost to the high rate of transaction interdependence in the dataset (see Fig.~\ref{SUI tx overlap}).

-\subsection{Robustness to execution time estimation errors}
+\subsection{Robustness to Execution Time Estimation Errors}